 - Get paid MORE than that by the advertising network for those clicks

 I have ads on my own sites, and know that it’s very much against the terms of service to click those ads myself, or to in any way entice or encourage people to click them unless they want to.

 PAYING people to click them is definitely off limits, and would likely see the site owners banned from Google Adsense, or whichever other networks they are using.
 It seems clear plenty of them are willing to take that risk.

 Once I started delving deeper, I found that a LOT of the jobs on Picoworker involve visiting sites and clicking adverts.

-Now there are two things I should make clear:
+Now there are a few things I should make clear:

 - While I personally wouldn’t want to earn money for doing “work” involving things like this, I do realise that some people have a less strict moral code than I do.